 Water: During the 1980’s Texas A&M conducted a targeted study on the removal of juniper on a small area of the ranch which opened up a spring that has not stopped flowing since.
 There is a spring box and pipe that channel the water into the creek bottom.
 Seco Creek is a wet weather creek but during wet periods after abundant rain there are springs/seeps and creeks that flow for extended periods with beautiful waterfalls and pools.
 (As shown in the photographs).
 There are multiple opportunities to create water features and lake sites.
 There is a small lake near the front of the ranch that holds water during wet periods but drains down during dryer times that could be re-lined to better hold water.
 There are a couple of other smaller ponds around the ranch.

 Improvements: There are no vertical improvements to encumber your dreams so you can build it the way you want it.
-There is abundant groundwater with a recently dug water well reportedly capable of producing over 100GPM.
 There is a hunter’s camp with water well and some covered structures for RVs and a septic tank for hookups.
 There are also two solar wells in the pastures providing water for livestock and wildlife.
 As mentioned, the perimeter is game fenced.
 The road system around the ranch is adequate for ATV.